catneural/1-research-/readme.md

   <img width='70%' src='https://teachmeanatomy.info/wp-content/uploads/Structure-of-a-Neurone.jpg'>
 </p>

-* **nucleus**: as in other cell types, the nucleus contains genetic information neccessary for the production of proteins in the cell.
+* **Nucleus**: as in other cell types, the nucleus contains genetic information neccessary for the production of proteins in the cell.

-* **axon (nerve fibre)**: slender projections away from the main cell body, conductive to electrical impulses (action potentials).
+* **Axon (nerve fibre)**: slender projections away from the main cell body, conductive to electrical impulses (action potentials).
   They are used to transport signals between neurons and recievers such as other neurons, muscles or glands.

-* **axon terminal**: the end of an axon, separated from postsynaptic receptors by the synapse gap.
+* **Axon terminal**: the end of an axon, separated from postsynaptic receptors by the synapse gap.

-* **dendrite**:
+* **Dendrite**: branched extensions of a neuron which transfer electrochemical impulses received from other neural cells to the cell body.
+Dendritic structures are key to how the various inputs recieved by a neuron effect it's output.

+* **Myelin sheath**: used to increase the efficiency of electrical transmission in axons.